lananht/IN2140/Terms/OS.md

 ## 🧠Memory
 ### 💪Memory Management
-Goal: managig the systems memory resources. \
+Goal: managing the systems memory resources.
 - Allocate space to process
 - Protect the memory regions
 - Provide a virtual view of memory giving the impression of having more bytes than availability